2023 MIPS Step-by-Step Guide

 Dr. Smith’s final MIPS IA score is 15 points, which will be counted towards her final MIPS score.

 Larger practices (greater than 15 clinicians) will be required to do double the number of activities to achieve a full 40 category points (following the standard scoring) to obtain their 15 final MIPS points.
-Medium weighted activities for large practices are worth 10 category points each (requiring 4 be completed to achieve 40 points) and high weighted activities are worth 20 category points (requiring 2 be completed to achieve 40 points).
-A combination of high and medium weighted activities may be completed to achieve a full category score as long as a total of 40 category points are achieved.
-However, if you submit additional activities, you cannot earn more than 100% in the performance category.
+They can complete 2 high-weighted activity (worth 20 category points) or 4 medium-weighted activities (each worth 10 category points), or 1 medium and 2 high weighted activities to achieve a full 40 out of 40 maximum category points, resulting in receiving the full 15 final MIPS points towards their final MIPS score.

 This category accounts for 30% of the MIPS final score.
-Cost is not manually submitted and is measured behind the scenes at CMS using claims data.
-There are 25 total cost measures available for the 2023 performance period.
+Claims data is used to calculate cost measure performance, which means clinicians and groups don’t have to submit any data for this performance category.
 Total number of category points available in the Cost category is determined by which measures apply to your practice.
 Measure achievement points are determined by comparing performance on a measure to a performance period benchmark.
 Cost measure benchmarks are calculated using performance data from the performance period, rather than historical data.
-Improvement Scoring will be calculated and will apply if CMS can compare data between 2 performance periods.
+If you don't meet the established case minimum for any of the available cost measures, the cost performance category will receive zero weight when calculating your final score and the 30% will be distributed to another performance category (or categories).
+Cost Improvement Scoring (1%) will also be calculated and apply if CMS can compare data between 2 performance periods.

 Example: